Construction & Infrastructure

 Questions We Hear

-We're a construction company — can we afford a dedicated security programme? +
+We're a construction company — can we afford dedicated security support? +

-Our IT provider manages our security — isn't that enough? +
+Our IT provider handles our security — isn't that enough? +

 Your IT provider keeps your systems running across sites and offices.
-But subcontractor access governance, project data classification, mobile workforce security policies, and critical infrastructure compliance requirements are governance functions that sit outside IT scope.
-When a subcontractor's compromised account accesses your project management system, the response requires governance — not just a password reset.
+But subcontractor access, project data, mobile workforce policies, and critical infrastructure expectations sit outside what IT is hired to do.
+When a subbie's compromised login hits your project management system, the response needs someone who has already decided what matters — not just a password reset.

 We haven't had a cyber incident — why invest now? +